aryanrajpoot27/Awake-Team-Bit-Busters-/README.md

-# Driver Drowsiness Alert System
+# Driwake
 =======
-# Awake
+# Driver Drowsiness Alert System
 Nowadays drowsiness of drivers is one of the main reasons behind road accidents.
 It is natural for the drivers who take long drives to doze off behind the steering wheel.
 In this article, we build a drowsiness detection and alert system that will alert the driver as soon as he fell asleep.

 # Working Of Our Idea